-- 2.1.3.2.1 Provide a one-to-two-page Executive Summary summarizing the size and scope of the project including general programmatic information identifying programs and activities. - 2.1.3.2.2 Provide background information describing the intent of the project as described and agreed to by the campus.
+2.2.3.2.1 Provide a one to two page Executive Summary summarizing the size and scope of the project including general programmatic information identifying programs and activities.

+- 2.2.3.2.2 Provide background information describing the intent of the project as described and agreed to by the campus.
 Describe other parameters affecting definition of the problem, such as master planning issues, existing structural limitations, and site conditions.
-Typical subheadings might include Project Background, Space Program, Planning Issues and Design Objectives. - 2.1.3.2.3 Include a table of assignable square footage that clearly illustrates the proposed assignments of space.
+Typical subheadings might include Project Background, Space Program, Planning Issues and Design Objectives. - 2.2.3.2.3 Include a table of assignable square footage that clearly illustrates the proposed assignments of space.
 Column headings similar to those shown below should be used.

-Department/ Type Current Proposed Assignments
+Department/ Current Proposed

-of Space Assignments
+Type of Space Assignments Assignments

 Renovated New Total

-2.1.3.2.4 Description of construction.
+- 2.2.3.2.4 Description of construction.
 Provide a description of:

 - (1) Architectural Systems including interior and exterior finishes

 - (2) Structural Systems

 - (3) Plumbing Systems

 - (4) Mechanical Systems

 - (5) Electrical Systems

 - (6) Fire Protection Systems

-2.1.3.3 Project Schedule
+- 2.2.3.3 Project Schedule

-- 2.1.3.3.1 The project schedule should be developed as part of the initial proposal of the University's consultant and updated and expanded as the project develops.
+- 2.2.3.3.1 The project schedule should be developed as part of the initial proposal of the University's consultant/contractor and updated and expanded as the project develops.
 Typical milestones might be:

 - (1) Programming

 - (2) Schematic Design Submittal

 - (3) Design Development Submittal (multiples if required)

 - (4) Construction Document Submittal (multiples if required)

 - (5) Advertise for Bids

 - (6) Bid Opening

 - (7) Notice to Proceed

 - (8) Complete Commissioning

 - (9) Substantial Completion

+- 2.2.3.3.2 The consultant/contractor will provide a final logic bar chart schedule for project construction and identify the critical path.
+The schedule will include purchase and delivery activities and durations for all major equipment and building components.